abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 ```

 **Note:**
 Route items's `name` property is must be a unique key.
 If there are multiple items with the same name, the last one will be displayed in the menu.
-If you want to display multiple items with the same name, you can call the `disableFiltering` method of the `RoutesService` to disable the filtering.
+If you want to display multiple items with the same name, you can call the `setSingularizeStatus(false)` method of the `RoutesService` to disable the singularization of the names.
+This method should be called before adding the routes.
+If you want to enable the singularization of the names, you can call the `setSingularizeStatus(true)` method of the `RoutesService` to enable the singularization of the names.
+This method should be called before adding the routes.
+The default value of the singularization status is `true`.
+The default value of the singularization status is `true`.

 ```typescript
 import { RoutesService } from '@abp/ng.core';